-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-8 of this prospectus supplement and beginning on page 3 of the accompanying prospectus.
+Investing in the shares of Series 5 preferred stock involves risks.
+See "Risk Factors" beginning on page S-2 of this prospectus supplement and on page 3 of the accompanying prospectus.

-Neither the Securities and Exchange Commission nor any state securities regulator has approved or disapproved of these securities, or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the related prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.